Financial Wellness

 Each person on the team plays a critical role in the process and can provide invaluable legal and financial advice.
 Most importantly, you and your team will create a plan that helps ensure your assets are distributed to the people and organizations you choose with as little confusion as possible.

-It’s important that your estate plan clearly outlines your wishes regarding your assets and dependents.
+You might think an estate plan only requires a will, but there are other documents that help make sure your wishes are carried out.
+It’s important that your estate plan clearly outlines everything regarding your assets and dependents.
 Without an estate plan, a judge could make those decisions for you in probate court.

 Pro tip: Don’t confuse will preparation with an estate plan.
 A will is an important part of your estate plan, but an estate plan provides an overarching strategy for your end-of-life healthcare directives and asset distribution.

-The next step on the estate planning checklist is to consider who you’d like to care for your dependents (if any) at the time of your death.
+Whom would you like to care for your dependents (if any) at the time of your death?
 These may include minor children, a loved one with special needs, or aging parents under your care.
 If no guardians are named in your estate plan, a probate court a may appoint guardianship for you.

 Before you name a guardian, make sure you talk to them ahead of time to get their consent.
 In addition, remember that they don’t have to be the person managing a child’s inheritance.
 You can name a third party, such as a trustee, to oversee money or assets until the child is old enough to manage their inheritance themselves.
 Also, know that naming a couple as co-guardians could get tricky if they divorce.
 Discuss this situation with your estate attorney and consider naming a backup guardian for your dependents.